tallforasmurf/PPQT2/extras/sphinx/index.rst

   whitespace preceding punctuation or a paragraph that starts with a lowercase letter.

+* The "Translators" folder contains the Translators_ you can apply.
+  You can obtain other Translator modules and put them there.

-* "Translator_API.utf" tells Python programmers how to write a translator to work with PPQT.
+* The "xlt_dev" folder contains files that enable a Python programmer to write a new Translator module.

 You can move the Extras folder anywhere you like.
 You would do that if you changed or added any files in it,